Using BART to Perform Pareto Optimization and Quantify its Uncertainties: Summary and Discussion

+Third, this paper assumes an independent correlation structure in the distribution of $\bm{\epsilon}_i$ in \eqref{eq:datagen}.
+Introducing dependence would require a modeling approach that cannot be accomplished via independent BART model fits.
+To date, no such approach exists.

-The implementation for finding the PF and PS of a two-dimensional BART model can be found in the Open Bayesian Trees (OpenBT) project at \url{https://bitbucket.org/mpratola/openbt/} \citep{openbt}.
+The implementation for finding the PF and PS of a two-output or three-output BART model can be found in the Open Bayesian Trees (OpenBT) project at \url{https://bitbucket.org/mpratola/openbt/}.

 \if0\blind { AH~would like to acknowledge the Graduate School at The Ohio State University for support during the dissertation year.
-The work of MTP~was supported in part by the National Science Foundation under Agreement DMS-1916231 and in part by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2018-CRG7-3800.3.
-TJS~was supported in part by the National Science Foundation under Agreements DMS-0806134 and DMS-1310294 (The Ohio State University). } \fi
+TJS~was supported in part by the National Science Foundation under Agreements DMS-0806134 and DMS-1310294 (The Ohio State University).
+YS~was supported by King Abdullah University of Science and Technology (KAUST), Oﬃce of Sponsored Research (OSR) under Award No: OSR-2019-CRG7-3800.
+The work of MTP~was supported in part by the National Science Foundation under Agreement DMS-1916231 and in part by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2018-CRG7-3800.3. } \fi

 \begin{description}